Entanglement and Bell nonlocality with bottom-quark pairs at hadron colliders

 We also consider LHCb, which has lower integrated luminosity than ATLAS or CMS, but also lower trigger thresholds and better reconstruction capabilities.
-Motivated by Refs.~\cite{LHCb:2017avl,LHCb:2022sck}, we consider a trigger requiring a muon with $p_{\text T} > 1.8$~GeV and $2 < \eta < 5$, a two-, three- or four-track secondary vertex with a significant displacement from any primary vertex (consistent with a $b$-hadron decay), and a charged particle with $p_{\text T} > 1.6$~GeV inconsistent with originating from a primary vertex.
-We simulate only the muon $p_{\text T}$ and $\eta$ requirements, assuming that the rest of the conditions will be satisfied for $b\bar b$ events with an $\mathcal{O}(1)$ efficiency.
+Motivated by Refs.~\cite{LHCb:2017avl,LHCb:2022sck}, we consider a trigger requiring a muon with $p_{\text T} > 1.8$~GeV and $2 < \eta < 5$, a \mbox{two-,} three- or four-track secondary vertex with a significant displacement from any primary vertex (consistent with a $b$-hadron decay), with at least one charged particle with $p_{\text T} > 1.6$~GeV inconsistent with originating from a primary vertex.
+We simulate only the muon $p_{\text T}$ and $\eta$ requirements, assuming that the rest of the conditions will be satisfied for $b\bar b$ events with an efficiency close to $1$.
 Our proposed analysis requires the presence of a second muon (in another jet) with an opposite charge, $p_{\text T} > 0.5$~GeV and $2 < \eta < 5$.
 The number of expected signal events is computed with Eq.~\eqref{eq:Number_events}.
-The enhancement of the $\Lambda_b$ fragmentation fraction at low $p_{\text T}$ is important here.
-For the LHCb sample without any further cuts, our simulation gives the mean value $\langle f(b\to\Lambda_b)\,f(\bar{b}\to\overline{\Lambda}_b)\rangle \approx 0.036$.

 Our results are presented in Table~\ref{tab:number}.
-In some of the cases, as indicated, we applied an additional cut, on the expected parton-level value of $\Delta$ or $\mathcal{V}$ for the event, to increase the $\Delta$ or $\mathcal{V}$ significance in the sample.
-In these cases, for LHCb we also required $M_{b\bar b} > 20$~GeV at the parton level to focus on the ultrarelativistic entangled regime.
-We have explicitly checked that directly averaging the value of $\mathcal{V}$ in phase space, which should increase the signal due to the convexity of Bell locality~\cite{Afik:2022kwm,Cheng:2023qmz}, does not lead to a sensible improvement in the significance of the observation.
+In some of the cases, as indicated in the table, we applied an additional cut on the expected parton-level value of $\Delta$ or $\mathcal{V}$ for the event to increase the significance of $\Delta$ or $\mathcal{V}$ in the sample.
+In these cases, for LHCb we also required $M_{b\bar b} > 20$~GeV at the parton level to focus on the relativistic entangled regime.